-- Microwave - The mochi can also be cooked in the microwave by placing it on a plate with a little water and microwaving it until it becomes soft.
+- Microwave - The mochi can also be cooked in the microwave by placing it on a bowl with enough water to cover it and microwaving it until it becomes soft.
 The mochi texture is different, but this method is time-saving as it takes only a few minutes and requires minimal effort.

 More Mochi Recipes

 If you're craving more, explore these popular mochi recipes and uncover the full extent of mochi's deliciousness!

 - Daifuku mochi - is made of chewy rice cake filled with sweet and flavorful red bean paste.

 - Strawberry daifuku - Daifuku mochi filled with a strawberry.